RPM International Inc.

 What are the main risks of holding RPM?

-Based on the provided analysis, here are the key risks of holding RPM stock:
+Based on the provided information, here are the key risks of holding RPM stock, ordered by importance:

 What is the price forecast for RPM in 2026?